ntrezowan/the-plain/_posts/2019-01-21-Upgrading F5 Active-Standby pair.md

 3. Check device certificate:

 a) To check the license, use the following steps:
-..i.
+..1.
 Log in to the Configuration utility.
-..ii.
+..2.
 Navigate to: System > Certificate Management > Device Certificate Management > Device Certificate.

 b)	If you need to renew the certificate, use the following steps;
-..i.
+..1.
 Log in to the Configuration utility.
-..ii.
+..2.
 Navigate to System > Certificate Management > Device Certificate Management > Device Certificate.
-..iii.
+..3.
 Click Import and choose Certificate and Key as Import Type.
-..iv.
+..i4.
 Choose both certificate and key
-..v.
+..5.
 Click Import.

 4. Do a ConfigSync for HA environment: